 8. Experience colonial decadence

-Barbados is a fabulous destination to visit almost all year round, although you will find conditions at their absolute finest from December to May.
-If you would like to explore the island for yourself, don't miss the latest offers on return flights with Virgin Atlantic, direct either from London Gatwick or Manchester.
+As for the weather, it's a fabulous destination to visit almost all year round, although you will find conditions at their absolute finest from December to May.

 More about Barbados

 Get your weekly fix of holiday inspiration from some of the world's best travel writers plus save on your next trip with the latest exclusive offers

 We promise not to share your details

 *affiliate links: find out how we are funded and why this helps us remain free to use.